-The first point of contact for anything related to your child's education is the class teacher.
+The first point of contact for anything related to your child's education is the class teacher/teaching and learning staff.
 We encourage parents not to wait for the next formal opportunity to meet but to contact us on an ongoing basis.
 Home School books can be used for communication or staff are available to talk outside of teaching hours or an appointment can be made for a mutually convenient time.
 Please telephone the school office to make an appointment.